 - Validating Medicaid Units of Service: Target providers report Medicaid units of service and total units of service on the Revenue Worksheet of the cost report.
 ORR pulls Medicaid claims data from the Medicaid Management Information System ("MMIS") to test the validity of the reported Medicaid units of service.
 If there is a variance greater than 2% between the target provider's Medicaid units of service and the MMIS Medicaid units of service, ORR will formally inquire about the discrepancy.
-If the variance cannot be adequately explained or supported, the target provider's Medicaid units of service will be adjusted to match the MMIS Medicaid units of service, and a corresponding adjustment will be made to total units of service. - Special Calculations: Certain services have combined total allowable costs.
+If the variance cannot be adequately explained or supported, the target provider's Medicaid units of service, and a corresponding adjustment will be made to total units of service. - Special Calculations: Certain services have combined total allowable costs.
 In the absence of valid cost based reporting, these services require special calculations to generate separate Medicaid reimbursement rates from the same pool of total allowable costs.
-Using actual expenditures from providers to calculate the total allowable costs, the categories of service and special calculations are as follows: - o Individual and Group Codes: Several services have codes for an individual setting and a group setting, but the total allowable costs for the codes are reported together in a single cost center or pool.
-These services include day habilitation, supported employment, and pre-employment.
-To generate separate Medicaid reimbursement rates for group codes and individual codes within the same category of service, the rate for the group code is calculated as 60% of the rate for the individual code.
-The rate for the individual code is set at an amount that is consistent with the following formula: [rate for individual code X units of service for the individual code] + [rate for group code X units of service for group code] = [Total Allowable Costs after Application of Stop-Loss Adjustment].
-Note, the stop-loss adjustment is described in (5) below.
+Using actual expenditures from providers to calculate the total allowable costs, the categories of service and special calculations are as follows: - Individual and Group Codes: Several services have codes for an individual setting and a group setting, but the total allowable costs for the codes are reported together in a single cost center or pool.
+These services include day habilitation, supported employment and pre-employment.
+To generate separate Medicaid reimbursement rates for group codes and individual codes within the same category of service, the rate for the group code is calculated as 60% of the rate for the individual code for the first rebase and will be stepped down in 10% increments over the next rebasing periods until the group rate is 40% of the individual rate.
+The rate for the individual code is set at an amount that is consistent with the following formula: [unknown rate for individual codes X units of service for the individual code] + [unknown rate for group code X units of service for the group code] = [Total Allowable Costs after Application of Stop-Loss Adjustment].
+Note, the stop loss adjustment is described in (5) below.